 Wilderness Lodge sits on it's own 3,000-hectare nature reserve and merino sheep farm and is surrounded by the mountains of Arthur's Pass National Park.
 Join nature guides to walk, canoe and discover kea parrots, giant buttercups, pygmy forests, alpine flower gardens and waterfalls.Travel through the Otira Gorge towards the wild West Coast.
 The next town is Hokitika and this is a great place to explore the craft and gift stores.
 The Jade or Greenstone on offer in Hokitika is probably some of the best you will see in the country.
 The Hokitika Gorge, off the beaten track and inland a little is a spectacular 45-minute detour.
 Turquoise waters flow through a narrow gorge.
 A great short walk will deliver you to this piece of paradise.
 Heading south Ross is the next town this is the site of an old gold mining town and still to this day a working gold mine and there is an option to pan for your own.
 Continuing south Hari Hari is the township that Guy Menzies decided to land in (or rather crash land) as he became the first person to fly solo across the Tasman.
 Whataroa, a small township on the main road is where you would head off to see one of the world's rarest birds.
 The entire population (somewhere between 150 and 200 birds) of the New Zealand white heron or Kotuku nest at the Waitangi Roto Nature Reserve and guided tours from October to March will take you there.
 Arriving in Franz Josef township is a lively place with a great atmosphere, restaurants including Blue Ice and Snakebite are worth a meal.
 This small town is packed with walks, adventure, and scenic activities, something for everyone.

-Read moreTake a spectacular scenic flight over two of New Zealand's most famous glaciers.
-Land at the head of one and view the incredible sight of this frozen river as it winds its way through ancient carved valleys.
-Should weather not be suitable to take this flight you are able to transfer your booking onto a similar tour on any of the Helicopter Line's operations in Queenstown or Mt Cook.
+Read moreA spectacular scenic flight soaring over two of New Zealand's most famous glaciers, Fox and Franz Josef.
+Landing at the head of one and view the incredible sight of this frozen river as it winds its way through ancient carved valleys.

 HideYour accommodation: Te Waonui Forest Retreat